Geethen/Geethen/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on on completing my PhD at the University of the Witwatersrand.
-This research looks at using recent advances in remote sensing, cloud computing (Google Earth Engine) and Machine learning to imrpve the sucessful management of water hyacinth - The worlds worst invasive aquatic alien plant.
-I am also apart of a team looking to combine biodiversity measures with estimates of above-ground and below ground carbon.
+- 🔭 I’m currently working on completing my PhD at the University of the Witwatersrand, South Africa.
+This research looks at using recent advances in remote sensing, cloud computing (Google Earth Engine) and Machine learning to improve the chances of sucessful management of water hyacinth - The worlds worst invasive aquatic alien plant.
+- 🔭 I am also apart of a team looking to combine biodiversity measures with satellite-derived estimates of above-ground and below ground carbon.
 - 🌱 I’m currently building earth engine pipelines to make machine learning with GEE data and compute easier.

 <!--